Affinity Group Program

 Faculty Women of Color Collective

-The faculty women of color collective offers mutual support and community for faculty women of color.
-Black, Indigenous, Latinx, Arab, Asian, Pacific Islander, and other women of color who share our commitment to solidarity, egalitarianism, and mutual accountability are invited to express interest.
+The faculty women of color collective offers mutual support and community for Black, Indigenous, Latinx, Arab, Asian, Pacific Islander, and other women of color faculty.
+Any faculty member who shares a commitment to solidarity, egalitarianism, and mutual accountability is welcome.

 Contact: Stephanie Hinshaw